On the Adversarial Transferability of Generalized "Skip Connections": Experiments under Different Architectures

 \textbf{Threat Model.} We adopt a black-box threat model in which adversarial examples are generated by attacking a source model and then applied to attack the target model.
-The target model is of a different architecture (indicated by the model name) to the source model, except when the source and target models are of the same architecture, where we directly use the source model as the target model (equivalent to a white-box setting).
-The attacks are crafted on 5000 randomly selected ImageNet validation images that are classified correctly by all source models, and are repeated for 5 times with different random seeds.
+The attacks are crafted on 5000 randomly selected ImageNet validation images that are classified correctly by all source models, and are repeated for 5 random runs.

-\textbf{Source and Target Models.} Three kinds of architectures are selected as our source models to show the catalytic effect of SGM on attack transferability 1) ResNet-like CNNs 2) Vision Transformers 3) Models with varying-length paths.
-For target models, we consider both architectures with or without skip connections, covering almost all popular architectures.
+\textbf{Source and Target Models.} Three kinds of architectures are selected as our source models to show the catalytic effect of SGM on attack transferability: 1) ResNet-like CNNs: ResNet-50 \cite{resnet} and DenseNet-201 \cite{huang2017densely}; 2) Vision Transformers: ViT-B \cite{dosovitskiy2020image} and Mixer-B \cite{tolstikhin2021mlp}; 3) Models with varying-length paths: Inception-V3 \cite{incep3} and P-DARTS \cite{chen2019progressive}.
+For target models, we consider both architectures with or without skip connections, covering almost all popular architectures: VGG16\cite{VGG}, VGG19\cite{VGG}, ResNet-152 (RN152) \cite{resnet}, DenseNet-201 (DN201) \cite{huang2017densely}, 154 layer Squeeze-and-Excitation network (SE154) \cite{senet}, ConViT-B \cite{d2021convit}, TNT-S \cite{han2021transformer}, Visformer-S \cite{chen2021visformer}, Inception V4 (IncV4) \cite{incep4}, and Inception-ResNetV2 (IncResV2) \cite{incep4}.
 Whenever the input size of the source model does not match the target model, we resize the crafted adversarial images to the input size of the target model.
 For Inception/Inception-ResNet models, images are cropped and resized to $299 \times 299$ while for other architectures, images are cropped and resized to $224 \times 224$.